 2. Slicker Brush

 A slicker brush* (Amazon Affiliate Link) is usually rectangular or oval-shaped and can be used on all coat types.
-It is particularly useful on curly-coated dogs, medium-to-long-haired dogs, and any coat type prone to tangles and mats.
+It is particularly useful on curly-coated dogs, medium-to-long-haired dogs, any coat type prone to tangles and mats, double-coated dogs, and any coat that sheds a lot.
 It tends to have bristles made of fine wire that are also packed tightly together.